-Make sure you select a solution with the features that help you answer “Yes” to these questions.
+Make sure you select employee document management software with features that help you answer “Yes” to these questions.

 The information on employee documents is incredibly confidential so, of course, security is critical.
-The technology you select must encrypt data in transit and at rest.
-Make sure the vendor you select goes thru some sort of annual audit by a 3rd party.
+The employee document management software you select must encrypt data in transit and at rest.
+Make sure the vendor you select goes through some sort of annual audit by a 3rd party.
 Security also means controlling and limiting access to documents.
-You need to be sure the technology you select only allows people to see what they should.
+You need to be sure the employee document management software you select only allows people to see what they should.
 In addition, you need to be able to control what people can do with a document.
 For example, you might want to restrict functions like printing or emailing.

 Automated integration with the employee system of record will ensure your document management solution has the same important information that might reside in your human capital management technology.
-Digital documents in your onboarding or applicant tracking solution should also be managed by your document management technology.
+Digital documents in your onboarding or applicant tracking solution should also be managed by your employee document management system.

 5. Paper & Digital

 This means companies are working in hybrid environments where paper and digital documents must coexist.
 Make sure your technology can easily ingest documents that may have started off as paper.
-Adding documents to your digital document management solution should be easy and inexpensive.
+Adding documents to your employee document management software should be easy and inexpensive.
 You should be able to add paper or digital documents by uploading, emailing, or secure FTP.

 When digitizing employee documents make sure you are not required to have any special software or hardware.
 You also must have the ability to create a library of your own electronic forms so over time you can continue to reduce your dependence on paper.